Oereor/PlantsVsZombies-Unity/README.md

 *Unity version: 2022.3*

 Here are some things I've already implemented.
-Currently there are 5 plants to use, as well as some unique features (inspired by PvZ 2).
+Currently there are 6 plants to use, as well as some unique features (part of which are inspired by PvZ 2).

 ## Unique Features